Ditch and drainage responsibilities

 Responsibility of riparian owner / adjoining landowner

-- Allowing silt to build up causing a blockage
+- Allow silt to build up causing a blockage

-- Failing to keep vegetation growth under control
+- Fail to keep vegetation growth under control

-- Disposal or storage of garden or domestic waste on the banks
+- Dispose of, or store garden or domestic waste on the banks

-- Failing to clear the entrances to piped ditches
+- Fail to clear the entrances to piped ditches

 Riparian owners are responsible for maintaining and keeping clear all: